 Beyond just the score, potential lenders will be looking at your debt-to-income ratio—that is, what percentage of your pretax gross monthly income goes to paying existing debt—as well as your employment history.
 They are looking to see if you can make the monthly mortgage payments and are likely to remain so over the 15-30-year life of the loan.
-According to Wells Fargo’s My FirstHome®, an interactive learning experience that helps you prepare for homeownership, a desirable debt-to-income ratio, including the new mortgage payment, is about 36%.
+A desirable debt-to-income ratio, including the new mortgage payment, is about 36%.
 The housing-to-income ratio itself should be about 28%.
-Note that these are guidelines and are not carved in stone.
+Note that these are just guidelines and are not carved in stone.

-The debt-to-income ratio is a useful guideline, but, as My FirstHome® reminds you, there are many other monthly expenses to take into account—groceries, childcare, clothing, transportation, internet-cable, travel, entertainment and others.
+The debt-to-income ratio is a useful guideline, but, there are many other monthly expenses to take into account—groceries, childcare, clothing, transportation, internet-cable, travel, entertainment and others.
 If you don’t already budget your monthly expenses, it would be useful to do a reality check on where your monthly income goes.
 On the other hand, the deduction for mortgage interest will reduce your tax bill, allowing you in some cases to reduce your withholding and increase your take-home pay.

 Besides the actual price of the home—which may be above or below the listing price, depending on the local real estate market—there are several other considerations in computing the monthly cost.